 1. Make a decision only when the deadline approaches.

 In most cases, it won’t hurt if we utilize the “P” in INFP.
-It means perceiving/prospecting, or the trait of waiting out for last-minute changes.
+It means perceiving or prospecting — the trait of waiting out for last-minute changes.
 So wait out the last-minute changes in your feelings, too.

 Reminder, only do this when you see it fit.

-So if you’re given 2 weeks to decide on a matter, I suggest not diving into the thought until you’re, maybe, 1 or 2 days nearing the deadline.
+So if you’re given 2 weeks to decide on a matter, don’t dive into the thought until you’re, maybe, 1 or 2 days nearing the deadline.
 Save yourself from overthinking and decide only when you know the emotions will no longer shift.

 Back then, I was overthinking whether I should leave my toxic job or go back to the university.
 Tears, frustration, fear — it was a mix of all these feelings.